Doctor of Nursing Practice with a Concentration in Executive Leadership (DNP)

 - All recommenders should be familiar with the candidate’s intellectual ability, academic achievement, and professional commitment.

 - International students must submit additional documentation.
-The Health Care Management program is an online program with mandatory on-campus meetings.
-Students admitted to this program are not eligible to obtain a student visa (F visa).
-Students with all other visa types are eligible.
+This program is an online program.
+Admitted students are not eligible to obtain a student visa (F visa).

 To be considered for admission, submit all application materials to the Office of Graduate Programs by 5 p.m. on the day of the application deadline.